A good financial adviser works with you to understand your needs. They can help you set your financial goals and create a plan to achieve them.

 - recommendations from people you know

-Search by postcode on the financial advisers register to find a licensed adviser near you.
+You can search by postcode on the financial advisers register to find a registered financial adviser near you.
 The search results are randomised and in no particular order.

 Financial advisers don't usually charge you for the first meeting.
-This makes it easy to meet with a few different advisers to compare what they offer.
+You could meet with a few different advisers to compare what they offer.

 When you meet an adviser, ask them about: